d3m3vilurr/vita-savemgr/README.md

 GPLv3

 ## Credits
-Project use these project's code.
+Project use these project's codes.

 * [VitaShell][]
 * [rinCheat][]